UOB SME Loan - What You Need to Know Before Using It

 Written at: 02 Oct, 2025

 Across markets from the U.S. to Australia, regulators are finding that these platforms often prioritize results based on payment, not on what’s truly best for the customer or consumer.
-What you see isn’t always an unbiased comparison, but a filtered list bought by those who pay the most.
+Not all review sites are what they claim to be—many are nothing more than sponsored listing sites, serving the advertisers that pay them.
+What you see isn’t always an unbiased comparison but a filtered list bought by those who pay the most.
 Some Singaporeans have already found out the hard way.

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one borrower to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 Click the article to learn what these terms mean and how websites like SingSaver or MoneySmart operate.
 Regulators in multiple jurisdictions have started legal actions or released warnings against clickbaiting websites.
 We’ve included examples—ranging from the US FTC to Australia’s MoneySmart, their equivalent of Singapore’s MoneySense.
 And yes, it’s ironically called MoneySmart too.